jchai002/choir-justice-supplies/au/en/adding-a-new-user.markdown

 3. Click on the "Devices" tab in the pop-up to get a list of devices that are currently assigned to the user's profile: \\
    ![devices tab]({{ site.baseurl }}/assets/images/ooma_office_wework/user_devices_wework.png){:height="250px"}

-## How can I update the voicemail preferences for a user?
+## How can I update a user's voicemail preferences?

 Each extension will have its own voicemail settings that can be configured to the user's preference.
 You can set up these preferences by following these instructions: